-\Students who do not meet the requirements of NURS 6423 & 6523 in the allotted time frame will be enrolled into the extension course.
+\Students who do not meet the completion requirements of NURS6423 in the allotted time frame but pass the course will be enrolled into the extension course.
 Enrollment in this course may have federal financial aid implications.
 One eligibility condition requires a student to be enrolled at least half time (six hours) in a term.
 If your enrollment will be fewer than six hours in a term, the Office of Financial Aid recommends applying your student account credit balance and/or refund monies toward any terms in which you would not be eligible for aid in order to cover any charges incurred.
 Please feel free to contact the Office of Financial Aid with any questions regarding this matter.
-The phone number is (918) 576-7350.
+The phone number is (918) 335-6282.
 Email is FinancialAid@okwu.edu.